top of page

 This document defines the various rights and responsibilities of the homeowners.

 Here, you'll find the rules related to property use and appearance, fees and rule violations, and judicial enforcement.
 This document is sometimes called the "Declaration," "Restrictions," "Restrictive Covenants," and "CC&Rs."
-[Amending restrictions requires Owner voting procedures as outlined in Texas Property Code].
+[Amending restrictions requires Owner voting procedures as outlined

--- SS Amended Restrictions B
+-- SSCA Amended Deed Restrictions

 Rules and Regulations